apache/directory-site/source/fortress/testimonials.md

 ### Descriptions of authentication flow

- The CAS authentication flow will be the same, no changes are required in terms of that authentication flow.
-Furthermore, you can see that flow at Apereo CAS 4.2.x documentation page.
+ The **CAS** authentication flow will be the same, no changes are required in terms of that authentication flow.
+Furthermore, you can see that flow at [Apereo CAS](https://www.apereo.org/projects/cas) 4.2.x documentation page.

- The main difference now is we don't put the ticket registry inside an in-memory database, we put it inside an Apache Ignite cache, so when other nodes are there it can replicate the ticket between them which increases efficiencies.
+ The main difference now is we don't put the ticket registry inside an in-memory database, we put it inside an [Apache Ignite](https://ignite.apache.org/) cache, so when other nodes are there it can replicate the ticket between them which increases efficiencies.

 ### Descriptions of authorization flow

- Spring Security usually has the authorization role configuration inside your spring context xml file or using annotations in source.
+ **Spring Security** usually has the authorization role configuration inside your spring *context xml* file or using annotations in source.
 This is the only difference between plain spring security and that using my extended framework solution.
-We put the configuration inside of Fortress.
+We put the configuration inside of **Fortress**.
 Everytime the user changes the URL, it will check the user has access to that specific URL and not through the extended voter class.
 If the user is authorized then the app will give them the correct page, otherwise it will route to 40X http error status page.

 ### Instructions to test

- For testing this example, you need to understand that Apache Fortress configuration is necessary to find fortress.properties on the classpath so it might be good if you put that configuration file at the same classpath, for instance, if you are using tomcat remove all the fortress.properties inside the classes directory and put it on $TOMCAT_HOME/lib/ folder.
-Make sure get Apache Fortress running at the first step.
+ For testing this example, you need to understand that **Apache Fortress** configuration is necessary to find *fortress.properties* on the classpath so it might be good if you put that configuration file at the same classpath, for instance, if you are using **Apache Tomcat** remove all the *fortress.properties* inside the classes directory and put it on *$TOMCAT_HOME/lib/* folder.
+Make sure get **Apache Fortress** running at the first step.
 Here are the detailed instructions for testing this example:

 #### Server Section